-- give a true and fair view of the state of the Company's affairs as at 30 September 2022 and of its loss for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - · have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 30 September 2023 and of its loss for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of Baronsmead Second Venture Trust Plc (the 'Company') for the year ended 30 September 2022 which comprise the Income statement, the statement of change in equity, the balance sheet, the statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Baronsmead Second Venture Trust Plc (the 'Company') for the year ended 30 September 2023 which comprise the income statement, the balance sheet, the statement of changes in equity, the statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).